By Katrina M. Maloney, M.Sc., Ed.D.

 within a supportive climate; and build inquiry, a sense of

-wonder and the excitement of discovery
+wonder and the excitement of discovery, plus communication

 and teamwork, critical thinking, and life-long learning skills